JuliaAI/Imbalance.jl/docs/src/contributing.md

 - Implement the `TableTransforms` interface for the method in `resample_method/interface_tables.jl`
 - Use the rest of the files according to their description
 - Testing and documentation should be done in parallel

+Surely, you can ignore ignore the third step if the algorithm you are implementing does not operate in "per-class" sense.

 # Adding New Tutorials
 - Make a new notebook with the tutorial in the `examples` folder found in `docs/src/examples`